gergitokusse/HTML-CSS-JavaScript-capstone-project-/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you like this project you can give star on github page [project-link](https://github.com/gergitokusse/HTML-CSS-JavaScript-capstone-project-)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>